weight loss pills from doctor

 Patients need to check their insurance and look for help programs to afford these drugs.
 The cost barrier is a big problem in making weight loss solutions affordable.15

-Prescription weight loss medication
+prescription weight loss medication

 “I lost around 50 pounds within a few months after starting Wegovy, but had to stop due to insurance coverage being cut off, citing lack of medical necessity.”15